marufrahmangit/cybersecurity-portfolio/Network Security/OS hardening.md

 Your job is to document the incident in detail, including identifying the network protocols used to establish the connection between the user and the website.
 You should also recommend a security action to take to prevent brute force attacks in the future.

-## How to read DNS & HTTP Traffic log (Modified version, cut short, just for example)
+## Reading the tcpdump traffic log

 | No | Description |
 |---|---|